 - The Administrative Simplification provisions of HIPAA apply to the adoption of electronic transaction standards and operating rules for use in the health care industry.
-HIPAA has some different requirements for information exchange than EHRs, but there is hope for convergence in the future.
-Information about the HIPAA regulations regarding standards and operating rules can be found at https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/HIPAA-ACA/index.html.
-Readers can find information about requirements for covered entities and their business associates and enforcement from this link.
+Information about the HIPAA regulations and enforcement may be found at https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/HIPAA-ACA/index.html.

 - Adoption of standards to increase the efficiency of the health care system was required by the Health Insurance Portability Act of 1996 (HIPAA).
-This version of the standard was adopted in 2009, and compliance was required by January 2012.
-The purpose of the electronic standard transactions was to improve efficiency in the health care system by reducing the use of paper and increasing the electronic exchange of health care information.
+The most recent versions of the medical and pharmacy standards were adopted in 2009, with a January 2012 compliance date.
+The purpose of the electronic standard transactions is to improve efficiency in the health care system by reducing the use of paper and increasing the electronic exchange of health care information.

 - Before implementation of a new version of a standard, end to end testing should be conducted with vendor systems and between trading partners to ensure changes have been accommodated.

-- Additional information is available on testing, and the full cost on any of the X12 transactions.
-ASETT is the HHS compliance tool to enable testing and complaint filing for all X12 and NCPDP transactions.
+- ASETT is the HHS compliance tool to enable testing and complaint filing for X12 and NCPDP® transactions.

 - For a description of the functionality of each transaction, visit the X12 website.
 Click on a transaction set name to toggle the display of the purpose and scope of that transaction set.